mitinarseny/dotfiles/README.md

 # Dotfiles

 > This is my set of dotfiles for macOS that I use as a developer.
-It was carefully collected and organized by myself.
   Inspired by [caarlos0 dotfiles](https://github.com/caarlos0/dotfiles), [hlissner dotfiles](https://github.com/hlissner/dotfiles/tree/master/shell/zsh) and [these instructions](https://sourabhbajaj.com/mac-setup/).

 ## Dependencies